 While you can carry your baby and do light activities as soon as you feel up to it after your caesarean, it’s recommended you avoid strenuous activity for six weeks following the operation, to give your body the chance to recover.

 You won’t be able to drive for a few weeks after your c-section, so take that into account when planning how you’ll get home from hospital after birth and if you need to get around in the early days.
 It’s also important to check with your car insurer to find out how soon you’ll be covered before you get behind the wheel.

-Lifting (anything other than your baby) after a c-section
+Lifting (anything other than your baby)

 It’s a good idea to stay away from heavy lifting for the first few weeks.
 This can be easier said than done, especially if you have an older child at home, so accept offers of help where possible.
 After the first month, if you experience pain during or after lifting something, take it as your body’s signal to slow down for a bit longer.